CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 Shell environment with
 - OpenStack credentials for cPouta
-- python virtualenv with ansible, shade, dnspython and pyopenssl
+- python virtualenv with ansible==2.3, shade, dnspython and pyopenssl
 - venv should have latest setuptools and pip (pip install --upgrade setuptools pip)
 - metrics needs java keytool on the bastion host: sudo yum install java-1.8.0-openjdk-headless
 - if you have SELinux enabled, either disable that or make sure the virtualenv has libselinux-python